umangsbhatt/umangsbhatt.github.io/talks/index.md

 **2018**
 * Neural Information Flow (Element AI - Toronto, Canada)
-* Aggregating Feature-based Explanations (AILA Symposium - Pasadena, CA)
+* Maintaining the Humanity of Our Models (AILA Symposium - Pasadena, CA)
 * Neural Information Flow (CMU, ECE - Pittsburgh, PA)
 * Maintaining the Humanity of Our Models (AAAI Spring Symposium - Stanford, CA)
 * Maintaining the Humanity of Our Models (CMU, ECE - Pittsburgh, PA)